Learning to Better Search with Language Models via Guided Reinforced Self-Training: Introduction

 \section{Introduction}

 Transformer-based language models have achieved remarkable success, demonstrating human-level performance across a wide range of natural language tasks, including conversation, code generation, and mathematical problem-solving \citep{achiam2023gpt,touvron2023llama,roziere2023code,listarcoder,lightman2023let,shao2024deepseekmath}.
-Their impressive performance is primarily attributed to auto-regressive training on high-quality, internet-scale data.
-However, language models still face challenges with tasks that require complex planning and reasoning \citep{pallagani2023understanding,valmeekam2023on}.
-Models trained using next-token prediction often result in the snowballing of errors over long sequences, making it difficult for them to maintain consistent plans over multiple steps.
-Furthermore, teacher-forcing, where models are given the correct sequence of previous tokens for each prediction, exacerbates this problem by encouraging them to learn shortcuts rather than truly understanding the underlying structure of the task \citep{bachmannpitfalls}.

-A growing body of literature attempts to improve the planning and reasoning capabilities of language models through prompt-based strategies, allowing them to perform chain-of-thought reasoning, self-correction, and planning with symbolic search algorithms \citep{wei2022chain,wangself,shinn2024reflexion,yao2024tree}.
-While these methods are successful in certain tasks, they have inherent limitations.
-They only assist the model during inference without updating its internal weights, which significantly constrains performance to that of the base model.
-Moreover, their success heavily relies on the quality of prompt design, and a poorly constructed prompt sometimes degrades performance \citep{huang2024large}.
+Their impressive performance is primarily attributed to auto-regressive training on massive, internet-sourced corpora.
+However, language models still encounter challenges in tasks that require complex planning and reasoning \citep{pallagani2023understanding,valmeekam2023on}.
+To address these challenges, recent approaches have leveraged prompt-based strategies, enabling self-correction and planning via external symbolic search algorithms \citep{wangself,shinn2024reflexion,yao2024tree}.
+While these methods have shown success in specific contexts, their reliance on explicit prompting templates and manually engineered search structures restricts their flexibility and scalability.